aitaicenterdevops/devops_workshop/README.md

 set up properly, you should get a successful build.
 If not, look at the console log to see what went wrong.

+## The build stage

+OK, now that we have a basic pipeline running without doing much, let's fully implement the "build" stage of our pipeline.